AvaTax SDK Python

 print(response.raw())

-Note that the response from all REST calls made using this SDK will be Request object, which contains status code, response text, raw json, and more information on the response.
+Note that the response from all REST API calls made using this SDK will be a Request object, which contains a status code, response text, raw JSON, and more information on the response.

 Add credentials to your client object

-To add credential on the current client object:
+To add credentials on the current client object:

 client = client.add_credentials('USERNAME/ACCOUNT_ID', 'PASSWORD/LICENSE_KEY')

-The add_credential method will hash your username/password, or account_id/license_key pair and attach to every call made by your client object, meaning you only have to add credential once to each client you prepare to use.
+The add_credentials method will hash your username/password, or account_id/license_key pair and attach it to every call made by your client object.
+This means you only have to add credentials once to each client you prepare to use.

-Now our client object is authenticated, we can call the create_transaction method which calls the CreateTransaction API
+Now that our client object is authenticated, we can call the create_transaction method which calls the CreateTransaction API.

 transaction_response = client.create_transaction(tax_document)